 Overhauling your marketing strategy is kind of like going to Ikea.
 It’s painful but sometimes necessary, the build phase is deceptively simple and there’s a decent chance something falls apart when you’re done if you’re not careful.

 Okay, changing marketing strategies isn’t that bad; at least it typically doesn’t carry much potential to plunge you and your significant other into the depths of relationship hell.
 But there are factors to consider beyond the strategy itself, and if these factors are ignored, that shiny new marketing strategy could collapse faster than a Liatorp entertainment center.

 A note on when to change strategies

 This is a topic deserving of its own post, but a quick preface is in order here.
-The frequency with which a business needs to change strategies is affected by a whole variety of forces – industry, audience, market trends, sales cycles and so on.
-But in any case, it’s important to have a structure in place so you’re tracking the plan and updating it as needed.
+The frequency with which a business needs to change strategies can be affected by a whole variety of forces – industry, audience, market trends, technological advances, sales cycles, shifts in the political landscape and so on.
+But in any case, it’s important to have a well-defined structure in place so you’re effectively tracking the plan and updating it as needed.

 For many businesses (ours included), it looks something like this:

 - Start with a detailed strategy designed to achieve the business’s goals